eProsima/Integration-Service-docs/docs/getting_started.rst

 Deployment
 ^^^^^^^^^^

-Once *eProsima Integration-Service* is installed, you can run it in order to bring a middleware into the *DDS* world.
+You can now run an *eProsima Integration-Service* instance it in order to bring an arbitrary number of middlewares into the *DDS* world.

 The workflow is dependent on the specific systems involved, given that each is communicated with *eProsima Integration-Service* via a dedicated **System-Handle**.